indico/indico/docs/source/search/features.rst

 Filters
 -------

 Filters act combined upon a certain aggregation on structured data.
-Considering a bucket group composed of a single affiliation:
+Consider the following bucket group composed of a single affiliation:

 .. code-block:: json

     {
+        "affiliation": {
+            "label": "Affiliation",
+            "buckets": {
-        "affiliation": "CERN",
+                "key": "CERN",
                 "count": 5,
-        "filter": "affiliation"
+                "filter": "cern"
             }
+        }
+    }

-A corresponding filter acting upon the same key would be ``affiliation=CERN``.
+The combination of `key` and `filter` from :class:`AggregationSchema` can be used as a way to define a human-readable label to an attribute.
+A corresponding filter acting upon the same key in the example above would be ``affiliation=cern``.

 .. todo::
     Remove unused get_filters method

-.. autoclass:: indico.modules.search.base.IndicoSearchProvider
-    :members: get_filters

 Placeholders
 ------------